finlayLtd/iTyphoons/README.md

 ❤️ **I'm passionate about:**

-I am Full Stack & Mobile App developer
+I am Laravel backend & Vue,React frontend developer
   I have 6+ years of experience writing Full Stack web sites and flutter mobile applications.
-  As a full stack developer, my main programming language is Javascript, Solidty, PHP, Python.
-I have good experience with ❤️Next.js❤️, Solidity, Web3, ❤️React.js❤️.
+  As a full stack developer, my main programming language is Javascript, laravel, PHP, Python.
+I have good experience with ❤️Next.js❤️, Nuxt, typescript, ❤️web3❤️.
   Particularly React and Vue is my ❤️ framework and also I have rich experenice on express and laravel backend.

 ---